Master Speech Structure with "The Rule of Three"

 What you’ll learn:

-• Why the “rule of three” shows up in so much communication.
+• How the “rule of three” works in communication.

-• Tips to make your public speaking structure unforgettable.
+• Tips to make your speech structure unforgettable.

 • How to speak with more clarity using simple ‘tricolons’.